samkreter/Shortest-Path-Maze/README.md

 - If the algorithm comes across a child with a parent of larger step count it will replace with the new parent
 - This method is reported four times for the different combinations of which child to search first.
 In many cases all four iterations find the same path, but if there is a difference then the algorithm will choose the shortest.
-- The step count of all iterations is shown.
-Then the step count of the shortest along with a visual representation of the maze with the correct path steps marked with "+"
+- The step count of the shortest along with a visual representation of the maze with the correct path steps marked with "+"